 SOWING: Staking may be necessary to support plants.

 Direct seed (recommended): Sow in early spring when soil is 50-60°F (10-16°C).
 Do not cover seed as light is required for germination.

-Transplant: Sow 6-8 weeks before last frost in individual 3" pots or cell packs, as plants have taproots and do not transplant well.
+Transplant: Sow 6-8 weeks before last frost in individual 3" containers or cell packs, as plants have taproots and do not transplant well.
 Bottom water or mist to avoid covering seed with displaced soil.
 Harden off and transplant outside after the danger of frost has passed.

 LIGHT PREFERENCE: Sun/Part Shade.

 HARVEST: Harvest regularly to promote bloom of side shoots.